Mean-field control problems with multi-dimensional singular controls: The reward functional

 The running and terminal payoff can be rewritten as an expectation of $(\tilde X,\tilde\xi)$, as

 Rewriting the singular control term is slightly more involved as the time scales $\hat r$ and $\bar s$ may not be injective and therefore not invertible.
-Hence, one time point on the $(\hat X,\hat\xi)$-time scale may correspond to a whole time interval on the $(\bar X,\bar\xi)$-time scale.
-To proceed, we distinguish between invertible time points of $\bar s$, which coincide with the continuity points $u\in J^c_{[0,1]}(\hat\xi)$ of $\hat\xi$, and non-invertible time points $u\in J^d_{[0,1]}(\hat\xi)$, which correspond to whole time intervals $[s_{u-},s_u]$.
-In particular,
+Hence, one time point on the $(\hat X,\hat\xi)$-time scale may correspond to a whole time interval on the $(\bar X,\bar\xi)$-time scale. {We note that by the construction of $s$ as right-continuous inverse of $\bar s$, we have $\bar\P$-a.s.\@ that